cubmic/visual-studio-code-vuejs-snippets/Readme.md

-# User Snippets for Visual Studion code
+# User Snippets for Visual Studio code

 ## for vue developers